-The composition of the school council at Yarram Primary School is:
+The composition of the School Council at Yarram Primary School is:

 - eight parent representatives

 - three staff representatives

-- the principal
+- > the principal

 - two Parent and Friends Club and/or community representatives appointed annually and co-opted onto Council (Elected members serve a two year term)

-Elections are held in February/March each year at the Annual General Meeting and are publicised through school announcements.
+Elections are held in February/March each year and are publicised through school announcements.
 The names of members of the School Council will be published each year following the election.
 Parents should feel free to contact these representatives if there is a matter of concern.

-School Council meets on the third school Monday of each month at 7pm.
-Meetings are open to all parents - please contact the current school council president if you would like to attend as a guest.
+School Council typically meets on the third school Monday of each month at 7pm.
+Meetings are open to all parents - please contact the current School Council president if you would like to attend as a guest.